solo-io/gloo/docs/content/installation/gateway/development/docker-compose-file/_index.md

 This tutorial provides a basic installation flow for running Gloo Edge with Docker Compose, using the local filesystem of the containers to store configuration and credentials data.
 (A similar tutorial using Consul and Vault instead of the local filesystem can be found [here]({{< versioned_link_path fromRoot="/installation/gateway/development/docker-compose-consul/" >}}).)

-First we will copy the necessary files from the [Solo.io GitHub](https://github.com/solo-io/gloo) repository.
+First we will copy the necessary files from the [Gloo Edge GitHub repository](https://github.com/solo-io/gloo).

 Then we will use `docker-compose` to create the containers for Gloo Edge and the Pet Store application.